the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 We met significant issues with wireless communcation with the Roomba system.
 A large number of transmitted packets were not received by the other end successfully.
-We found that swapping the radio for another one improved rate of successful transmission.
+We found that swapping the radio for another one improved the rate of successful transmission.
 Nevertheless, the rate was still significantly below 100%, as noticable by the packet-reception indicator LEDs in the Roomba system, as well as preceivable jitter in control.

-Because this issue was affected by swapping the radio, there is strong reason to believe that radio malfunction was the cause.
-However software issues in the receiver system can not yet be ruled out.
+Because this issue was affected by swapping the radio, there is a strong reason to believe that radio malfunction was the cause.
+However software issues in the receiver system have not yet been ruled out.